xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 >
 >- T - x (x < T) is the new threshold of the next test suite.

-When you click **Execute**, the first 3 test suites run at the same time with ``maxFailedTests=100`` in each test suite.
-When test suite 1 finishes running and has 50 failures, which means the new threshold of the next test suite is 50 (T - x = 50).
-Therefore, test suite 4 is triggered to run with ``maxFailedTests=50``.
+When you click **Execute**, the first 3 test suites run at the same time with T = 100 in each test suite.

-Test suite 2 finishes running and has 40 failures, which means  the new threshold of the next test suite is 10 (T - x = 10).
-Therefore, test suite 5 is triggered to run with ``maxFailedTests=10``.
+- If test suite 1 finishes running and has 50 failures, the new threshold of the next test suite is 50 (T - x = 50).
+Therefore, test suite 4 is triggered to run with T = 50.

-Test suite 3 has 100 failures and stops.
-Therefore, the total number of test failures counted in test suites 1, 2 and 3 is 190 (x = 50 + 40 + 100).
+- If test suite 2 finishes running and has 40 failures, the new threshold of the next test suite is 10 (T - x = 10).
+Therefore, test suite 5 is triggered to run with T = 10.
+- If test suite 3 has 100 failures and stops, the total number of test failures counted in test suites 1, 2 and 3 is 190 (x = 50 + 40 + 100).
 Since x > T, the test suite collection stops triggering test suites 6, 7, 8, 9, and 10.
 The currently running test suites 4 and 5 will not be terminated.

-The test suite has the result describes in the table below:
+Below are the final status of each test suite in the test suite collection.

 <table data-number-column="false"><colgroup><col /><col /><col /><col /><col /><col /></colgroup>
 <tbody>